 familiar with this pattern of response.
 Or, "Someone really needs to

 do something about this!"
 (That "someone" generally is someone

 other than ourselves.)
 All of history and responsibility for the coming

 generations requires that we bridge that gap.
 And when we do, a real sense

 of satisfaction and fulfilment goes with it.

 Ralph Nader is a household name standing for consumer protectionism and citizen involvement.
-Now approaching seventy, the veteran citizen advocate looks much the same as he did near1y 30 years ago: a thin, almost gaunt figure who favours charcoal-grey suits, who never married, and who uses public transportation and doesn't own a car.
-Nader doesn't see himself refiring.
+A veteran citizen advocate, he looks much the same as he did nearly 30 years ago: a thin, almost gaunt figure who favours charcoal-grey suits, who never married, and who uses public transportation and doesn't own a car.
+Nader doesn't see himself retiring.
 "People of our generation want to retire from their jobs, but they don't want to retire - they want another career, another level of activity.
 For me, there is almost a constant level of activity.
 It's hard to conceive of retiring from citizen action and going into a patent lawyer's job."
 The movement seeded by Nader is heading toward citizen democracy - giving people some of the tools of democracy needed for the 21st century.
 In this article, Nader reminds us of the sense of fulfillment that comes with citizen involvement.

 From the magazine "Edges" published by the Canadian Institute

 of Cultural Affairs.
 Copyright: Canadian Association for Adult Education.
 Excerpted from Nader's